Orazure/LikePhoto/README.md

-# LikPhoto - A simple photo gallery app for Android devices build with Kotlin
+# :camera_flash: LikPhoto - A simple photo gallery app for Android devices build with Kotlin
 > Images are provided by [Unsplash](https://unsplash.com/)
 ## Features